adangnzlz/lucky-chain/README.md

 - **Solidity**: Programming language used to write the smart contract.
 - **Hardhat**: Tool for developing, testing, and deploying Ethereum smart contracts.
 - **Chainlink VRF**: Verifiable randomness protocol to ensure fairness in winner selection.
-- **RabbyWallet**: Ethereum wallet used by participants to interact with the lottery.
+- **RabbyWallet/Metamask**: Ethereum wallet used by participants to interact with the lottery.
 - **Echidna**: A fuzzing tool for smart contracts that generates random transaction sequences based on the contract’s ABI.
 - **Slither**: For detecting code vulnerabilities and best practice violations.